Communications Internship Checklist

 - Professor Moser will process your Ontrack registration and Technology will add you to Moodle after completion of internship prep seminars.
 Please review the COM 381 syllabus and course Moodle page prior to your departure from school/internship start date.

 - The Bursar’s office will bill you if: (a) this is a summer course, (b) you exceed the maximum credit hours during the regular term (18 credits) or winter term (4 credits), or (c) you are a part-time student.

 - Student must arrange a work schedule (hours) with the internship site supervisor for the full academic term (minimum 4 weeks in summer).
 Student must review the syllabus and Moodle, and complete all pre-internship assignments prior to departure from school/first week of internship.

 - Please refer to Moodle and your syllabus for all Internship course assignments!
-Report internship progress as indicated on the syllabus to Professor Tonkins.
+Report internship progress as indicated on the syllabus to Professor Moser.
 Please provide a link to your updated ePortfolio, as indicated on the syllabus.
 Have a wonderful learning experience!

-- Student must complete an internship presentation to faculty and peers on the day before classes begin in the fall semester for summer internship, or to Professor Tonkins at an assigned time for internships completed during other academic terms.
+- Student must complete an internship presentation to faculty and peers on the day before classes begin in the fall semester for summer internship, or to Professor Moser at an assigned time for internships completed during other academic terms.

 - Congratulations, you’re a success!